tcarlsen/caravanwar.info/_towers/lightning.md

 layout: tower
 name: Lightning
 rarity: Epic
-type: mage tower
+type: mage
-target: air & ground
-image:
+image: /assets/img/towers/lightning.png
 ---

 # Abilities

-Chain Lightning: Releases a lightning bolt that jumps from one target to another, dealing 25% les damage with each subsequent hit.
+**Chain Lightning:** Releases a lightning bolt that jumps from one target to another, dealing 25% les damage with each subsequent hit.
 Has 15% chance to inflict stun for 0.5 seconds.
 Strikes up to 3 additional targets.

 # Description